Zinbo/software-dev-repository/content/posts/SoftwarePrinciples/index.md

 Should go over how to use observer with lambdas and concurrency.

+### In the Observer pattern, what strategies can the subject use to efficiently update its observers?

+A naïve implementation of the Observer pattern can yield poor performance if many objects are observing other objects.
+The most obvious problem is that a subject updates its state too often, causing it to spend most of its time updating its observers.
+This can happen when multiple properties are changed many times in rapid succession in a single code sequence.
+In such situations it may make more sense to briefly turn updates off, make the changes, then turn updates on and send a single update notification to all interested objects.
+Another potential problem relates to how observers determine what has changed.
+In many windowing systems, for example, it’s much more efficient to redraw just the part of the screen that has changed, rather than the entire display.
+To do this properly, the view (the observer) needs to know which part of the model (the subject) has changed.
+Rather than have the observer query the subject to determine what changed, why not have the subject pass the information along as part of the update notification?

 #### Advantages/Disadvantages
 - Open/Closed principle.
 You can itroduce noew subscriber classes without having to change the publisher's code (and vice versa if there's a publisher interface).
 - You can establish relations between objects at runtime.